yurayura-nmr/nmrpipe-scripts/nmr-tools/CCPN3/README.rst

 4. select the strip where match was found then, drag-and-drop the strip the (-1) strip (from the search window) onto the matched (i) residue.
 This should establish a connection.
 5. this will make a new "nmr chain" (a stretch) of connected residues, but not yet sure in the sequence where that is used.
 6. to attach to the sequence, drag and drop a residue from sequence viewer onto the sequence below that.
+7. can also do this without prior bb assign panel. just drag and drop them down to the real protein sequence.

 Troubleshooting
 ---------------